Perpetually Dominating Large Grids: Eternally Dominating Finite Grids

 \begin{lemma} For $m, n \ge 7$ such that $m \bmod 5 = n \bmod 5 = 2$, $\gamma^\infty_{m,n} \le \frac{mn}{5} + \frac{4}{5}(m+n)$ holds. \end{lemma}

 \begin{proof} First, let us take advantage of the condition $m \bmod 5 = n \bmod 5 = 2$ in order to reduce this family of grids to the $7\times7$ grid case.
 Imagine a general $m\times n$ grid where $m \bmod 5 = n \bmod 5 = 2$ holds.
-The non-boundary nodes can be partitioned into $\frac{(m-2)(n-2)}{5}$ subgrids of size $5\times5$; see Figure~\ref{fig:reduction}.
-Moreover, we plug $4$ guards (one in each corner) which never move throughout the execution of the strategy.
-Then, we can partition each side of the grid into sequences of length $5$.
+The non-boundary vertices can be partitioned into $\frac{(m-2)(n-2)}{5}$ subgrids of size $5\times5$, e.g., see Figure~\ref{fig:reduction}.
+Moreover, we add four guards, one in each corner, which never move throughout the execution of the strategy, since they can never leave the boundary.
+Then, we can partition each boundary row/column of the grid into sequences of length five.

-Now, notice that the far-from-the-boundary guards implement Rotate-Square and due to the modulo $5$ use in the emergent $D_t$ and $D_t'$ placements all $5\times5$ subgrids are copies of each other.
-Moreover, we can enforce (via our extra strategy care for the boundary) that all segments of length $5$ on the same side look identical at all times.
+Now, notice that the far-from-the-boundary guards implement Rotate-Square and, due to the modulo $5$ use in the emergent $D_t$ and $D_t'$ placements, all $5\times5$ subgrids are copies of each other.
+Moreover, for the same reason, all segments of length five on the same boundary row/column look identical at all times.
 Thence, we can contract all $5\times 5$ subgrids and side segments until a $7\times 7$ grid is left.
 Below, we provide a strategy for this special case.
-For $m, n > 7$, the strategy can be extracted by copying the $7\times 7$ strategy in each subgrid and side segment.
+For $m, n > 7$, the strategy can be extracted by copying the $7\times 7$ strategy in each subgrid and boundary row/column segment.

-Hence, to prove the bound, it suffices to provide an eternal domination strategy for the $7\times7$ grid with each corner always occupied by an immovable guard and $3$ guards guarding each side of length $5$.
-In Figure~\ref{fig:imp}, we demonstrate such placements for the $7\times7$ grid: in column $A$, we depict all possible $D_t$ placements with the corresponding boundary cover, whereas in column $B$ we depict all possible $D_t'$ placements.
-Moreover, in column $A$, we provide all the transitions for an attack to an unguarded node.
+Hence, to prove the bound, it suffices to provide an m-eternal domination strategy for the $7\times7$ grid with each corner always occupied by an immovable guard and three guards guarding each boundary row/column of length five.
+In Figure~\ref{fig:imp}, we demonstrate such placements for the $7\times7$ grid: in column $A$ on the left, we depict all possible $D_t$ placements with the corresponding boundary cover, whereas, in column $B$ on the right, we depict all possible $D_t'$ placements.
+Moreover, in column $A$, we provide all the guard transitions for an attack to an unoccupied vertex.
 Transitions in column $B$ are omitted since all guard movements are reversible.